redlibrarian/redlibrarian.github.io/_posts/2020-06-01-force-harm-intellectual-freedom.markdown

 there can be no conversation when a boot is stamping on a human face forever.

 [^1]: CORRECTION: A director at TPL got in touch with me to correct this  blog post, writing: "A public library does not have the ability to direct the work of the Police or request 50 officers be present, or not be present, if the Police determines concern to public safety.
 The Police monitored the October 2019 protest planning and determined themselves they needed to be present."
-However, in one of the emails from Vickery Bowles, dated October 28, 2019, released through FOIA, sh
-wrote: "Tomorrow evening there is a planned protest outside of Palmerston branch.
+However, in one of the emails from Vickery Bowles, dated October 28, 2019, released through FOIA, she wrote: "Tomorrow evening there is a planned protest outside of Palmerston branch.
 We have worked with branch staff, event organizers, managers and directors, and Toronto Police to plan for the protest with the security of staff and the public in mind."
 I will leave readers to interpret these statements as they wish.